MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-usage-metrics.md

 ### Create a custom report in Power BI Desktop

 You can use Power BI Desktop to build custom usage metrics reports based on the underlying dataset.
-See [Establish a connection to a published dataset](../connect-data/desktop-report-lifecycle-datasets.md#establish-a-power-bi-service-live-connection-to-the-published-dataset) for details.
+See [Establish a connection to a published semantic model](../connect-data/desktop-report-lifecycle-datasets.md#establish-a-power-bi-service-live-connection-to-the-published-semantic-model) for details.

 > [!NOTE]
 > Power BI Desktop uses a Live Connection to the Report Usage Metrics Model dataset.
 This cannot be changed to DirectQuery since the dataset is owned by Power BI.
 Attempting to do so will result in an error in Power BI Desktop.